Frequently Asked Questions (FAQs)

-Evaporation can range from 1/8”in. to 1/4”in. per day depending on the variables mentioned above.
+Evaporation can range from 1/8” to 1/4”in. per day depending on the variables mentioned above.

-A: We receive a lot of phone calls asking the same question.
+We receive a lot of phone calls asking the same question.
 Air bubbles can be caused by problems with your equipment, such as cracked gaskets around the suction side of your pump.
-However, if you have determined that your equipment is all in good repair, it is possible that you’re pulling air in from a broken pipe underground.
+However, if you have determined your equipment is all in good repair, it’s possible you’re pulling air in from a broken pipe underground.
 If you have to add water frequently, then your pool is leaking.

 This can be an indication of a leak, as the constant water loss can cause your pool chemicals to quickly go out of balance.
-It can also be an indication that you are simply not using the right mix and amount of pool chemicals.
+It can also be an indication you’re simply not using the right mix and amount of pool chemicals.